-Intracerebral hemorrhage (ICH) is when blood suddenly bursts into brain tissue, causing damage to the brain.
+Intracerebral hemorrhage (ICH) is when blood suddenly bursts into brain tissue, causing damage to your brain.

 This is a medical emergency requiring immediate treatment.
-ICH isn’t as common as ischemic stroke (which occurs when a blood vessel is blocked by a clot), but it’s more
+ICH isn’t as common as ischemic stroke (which occurs when a blood vessel to your brain is blocked by a clot), but it’s more serious.

 Long-term treatment depends on the hemorrhage location and the amount of damage.
 Treatment may include physical, speech, and occupational therapy.
 Many people have some level of permanent disability.

 High blood pressure is the most common cause of ICH.
 In younger people, another common cause is abnormally formed blood vessels in the brain.

 - head injury or trauma

 - ruptured cerebral aneurysm (a weak spot in a blood vessel that bursts)

-grouping of malformed blood vessels in the brain that disrupts normal blood
+- arteriovenous malformation (a grouping of malformed blood vessels in your brain that disrupts normal blood flow)

 - use of blood thinners